 Controlling Client Access with ACL Profiles

-After a client is successfully authenticated, the broker checks the ACL profile assigned to the client based on either:
+After a client authenticates successfully, the event broker checks the ACL profile assigned to the client based on either:

 • the client's username, or